DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 Some diagnostic output (e.g. **f%%**) may resort to another numbering system  (i.e.HEXADECIMAL) for compactness, but for normal usage this notation can generally be avoided.
 Just be aware of the context in which numbers are being used.

 Where words are in *italics*, these are the actual names used in the C++ programs for sensorCAM.
 Consequently they may seem cryptic, but their function is hopefully clear.
-**NOTE:** sensorCAM Code may use "active" & "enabled" interchangeably.
+**NOTE:** sensorCAM c++ Code may use "active" & "enabled" interchangeably.

 ### 4.2 Help commands

 As the sensorCAM is still under development, the sketch still has numerous debugging options and a couple may be useful in understanding and optimizing the device.
-The help command has the form'h#' where the digit# turns ON a debug output.
-The following h# output options might be useful, particularly h7, i.e. a triggered wait(w):
+The help command has the form 'h#' where the digit# turns ON a debug output.
+The following h# output options might be useful, particularly h7, i.e. a triggered wait (**w**):

 **h** &nbsp; &nbsp; &nbsp; &nbsp; shows current settings for help, maxSensors and brightSF

-**h%%** &nbsp; sets maxSensors to%% for%% from 10 to 97(m0,%% is better alternative)
+**h%%** &nbsp; sets maxSensors to%% for%% from 10 to 97 (**m0,%%** is better alternative)

 **h-** &nbsp; &nbsp; &nbsp; turns OFF all debug options. h-# turns off individual debug values(5-9 only).